Nissan LEAF e+ joins world’s best-selling electric vehicle family

 Nissan Intelligent Integration: updated interface, larger display and convenient updates

-New for the LEAF e+ (on North American and EU models) is a larger, thin-film transistor, full-color 8-inch display, with an updated navigation system that can be linked to a compatible smartphone.
+New for the LEAF e+ (on North American and EU models) is an available larger, thin-film transistor, full-colour 8-inch display, with an updated navigation system that can be linked to a compatible smartphone.
 The display features smartphone-like operation including swiping, scrolling and tapping.
 Applications, maps and firmware are updated over the air with the simple touch of a button, instead of having to manually update by USB or at a Nissan dealership.*5

 Integration goes beyond what’s in the vehicle and now includes Nissan Energy, the company’s existing and future initiatives for Vehicle-to-Grid, Vehicle-to-Building and Vehicle-to-Home connections, generating solar electricity, as well as reusing batteries.
 With Nissan Energy, LEAF vehicles are part of a larger electric vehicle ecosystem.*2